 Trending Topics

-With sleep deprivation being directly linked to poor decision making, physical ability and communication, firefighters must be well rested
+With sleep deprivation being directly linked to poor decision-making, physical ability and communication, firefighters must be well-rested on and off the job

 Sleep deprivation can lead to real problems, including safety concerns, for firefighters.